 Entering the dairy, I discover a wonderland of cheeses in all shapes and sizes - round and square and heart-shaped, rolled into balls like truffles or patted into brick-like rectangles, some of them covered with a soft white bloom, others coloured grey with charcoal or flecked with orange pimentón.
 Pinned on the cork board I see a sheaf of orders from Brindisa in London, who have proudly represented Elvira García in the UK since its earliest days.

 For a small company its product range is surprisingly wide.
-There are French-style lactic cheeses like Luna Roja, rind-washed Musgo Lavado and the nuttily delicious Canto de Gredos (all three of which are stocked by Brindisa) and curious specialities like Fortín, a goat’s-milk version of the strongly piquant Asturian cheese Casín.
+There are French-style lactic cheeses like Luna Negra, rind-washed Musgo Lavado and the nuttily delicious Canto de Gredos and curious specialities like Fortín, a goat’s-milk version of the strongly piquant Asturian cheese Casín.
 With the exception of the queso fresco, all their cheeses are made with raw milk.
 ‘Our main ingredient is so clean and healthy, to pasteurise it would be a crime’, says my host as we peer into a vat of fragrant, swirling milk.

 Even in a business used to doing things with clockwork precision, the brothers’ approach to cheesemaking is unusually meticulous.
 From the automated milking shed, the goats’ milk is pumped through an underground pipe directly to the dairy, ensuring total hygiene.
 It then undergoes a ‘pre-maturing’ at 10-12C to encourage the flavours to develop even before rennet is added.
 ‘What we look for are the subtleties of the milk; what we want is to draw all the nectar out of it’, Francisco confides.